LeoKlaus/HeadsetControl-GUI/README.md

 The executable of headsetcontrol has to be called "HeadsetControl".
 Only if both these requirements are met, the GUI can work.

+### Auto startup

+1. Press on your keyboard `win` + `R` and write on prompt `shell:common startup`; after pressing `ok` button your file explorer will open on the startup folder.
+2. There you can create a link to the HeadsetControl-GUI.exe executable.
+3. If you want it to startup as minimized, you can press `right click` on the file `link` and you can set `Run:` as `Minimized`.

 ## Usage
 Start HeadsetControl-GUI by double-clicking "HeadsetControl-GUI.exe", and if your headset is supported and everything was set up correctly, you will be greeted by the following screen HeadsetControl-GUI has.